MuhdArshadd/HeartCare/README.md

   * Exercise
   * Medication
   * Supplements

+* **AI Treatment Recommendation**
+  Optional for users to get AI treatment recommendation backed by trustes sources such as WHO, MOH and other clinical resources.
+No external recommendation is used.

 * **Symptom Tracker**
   Log and monitor symptoms over time including severity, date, and notes.